 Do all photochromic lenses darken the same?

 - Zenni brand gray and brown photochromic lenses and Zenni Blokz™ Photochromic gray lenses darken anywhere from 50%-70% in bright sunlight.

-The Vision Ease LifeRx® polycarbonate photochromic lenses in gray and brown darken to around 35-55% in bright sunlight.
+- Vision Ease LifeRx® polycarbonate photochromic lenses in gray and brown darken to around 35-55% in bright sunlight.

-What is the added benefit of Zenni Blokz photochromic lenses?
+What’s the added benefit of Zenni Blokz photochromic lenses?

 How much do photochromic lenses cost?